rustomax/rust-iterators/README.md

 ## Ranges of Characters

-Programs that manipulate strings or text often require the ability to iterate over a range of characters. `char_iter` crate provides convenient way to generate ranges of chars.
-It supports Unicode characters.
+Programs that manipulate strings or text often require the ability to iterate over a range of characters. `char_iter` crate provides convenient way to generate such ranges. `char_iter` supports Unicode characters.

 To use the `char_iter`, put the following in your `Cargo.toml`